College of the North Atlantic

 Semester 1 contains courses that enable students to form a foundational understanding of Industrial Trades and develop their fundamental academic skills.
 Semester 2 further develops academic skills while empowering the student to enter two Industrial Trade areas where they will learn, practice, and strengthen their confidence and competence in these areas.

 Students in the Trades Bridging program will be provided the opportunity to gain a wide range of knowledge and skills in preparation for further post-secondary training and/or employment in a trades environment.
 In addition to courses in English, mathematics, and science, students will participate in courses ranging from Standard First Aid to introductory courses investigating trades such as Carpenter, Electrician, and Heating Systems Technician.
 For example, the certification course covering Fall Protection and Confined Spaces provide students with the opportunity to develop safe working skills necessary for successful learning in specific Industrial Trades programs.
-Graduates of Trades Bridging will qualify for admission into the vast majority of the Industrial Trade programs or for admission into the Comprehensive Arts and Science (CAS) Transition program.
+Graduates of Trades Bridging will qualify for admission into the vast majority of the Industrial Trades programs or for admission into the College Transition program.

 OBJECTIVES